brandonwestcott/li3_mongo_embedded/README.md

 # [Lithium PHP](http://lithify.me) Plugin to allow embedded relations for MongoDB

-This is in its early stages and only supports READ opperations.
+This is in its early stages and only supports READ operations.
 Hopefully, this plugin will not be needed for very long as li3 plans to support embedded relations in the core.

 A plugin to add support to li3 embedded relations for MongoDb.
-Lithiums mongo adapter says it supports embedded relations, but after much investigation throught the core it appears this is not the case.
-Basically, when an embedded relation is specified, it does the single query for the parent and when the data is returned it creates the appropiate model with the data returned from the parent.
+Lithiums mongo adapter says it supports embedded relations, but after much investigation through the core it appears this is not the case.
+Basically, when an embedded relation is specified, it does the single query for the parent and when the data is returned it creates the appropriate model with the data returned from the parent.

 ## Installation